 This dwelling, one of the largest communals built by the villagers, is a three story, nine family structure.
 The rooms were small, averaging six by eight feet and five and a half feet high.
 The floors of the second and third stories were made of large timbers, covered with smaller sticks, then bark, and finished with a layer of clay.
 There is no evidence that the people had fires inside the small, unventilated rooms; the smoke would have been unbearable.
 The rooms were small enough that with a closed door, occupants huddling together could create their own heat.
 The mortar lintels at the top of the doors served to secure the sandstone slab doorstones, which rested on the inside door sill and leaned against the lintel.
 The protruding timbers from the front of the third floor would have been used as a balcony, which was reached by a ladder.
 Inside the small rooms, you will note niches in the walls.
 Evidently they were used for storing household articles or sacred objects.

 This dwelling was built nearest the crops.
 It is believed this was a summer living quarters, used primarily by the men while tending their crops.
 The crops were watched day and night in order to keep the birds and animals away.
 This structure also served as a corn-grinding room.
 Grinding stones, called mano and metate stones, were used to grind the corn into a fine flour to bake into bread.
 Women and sometimes younger children were primarily responsible for grinding the corn into meal.
 Often times, especially during preparation for feasts, men would sing to the grinders.

 Thank you for visiting the Manitou Cliff Dwellings.
-Please be sure to visit our Museum with Anasazi artifacts and Gift Shop with Colorado and Native American made souvenirs.
+Please be sure to visit our Museum with Ancestral Puebloans artifacts and Gift Shop with Colorado and Native American made souvenirs.